-A physical interface is available to be in a redundant interface if:
+A physical interface is available to be in a redundant interface if the following conditions are met:

-- · it is a physical interface, not a VLAN interface - it is not already part of a redundant interface - · it has no defined IP address and is not configured for DHCP - · it does not have any VLAN subinterfaces - · it is not monitored by HA
+- The physical interface is not a VLAN interface. - The physical interface is not already part of a redundant interface. - The physical interface has no defined IP address and is not configured for DHCP. - The physical interface does not have any VLAN subinterfaces. - · The physical interface is not monitored by HA.